 Books found on the campus should be turned into the Library.
-Any other articles found about the campus should be turned in to the Front Office or security office where owners may reclaim them.
+Any other articles found about the campus should be turned in to the security office where owners may reclaim them.
 If student or school property is lost or stolen during the school day, the student should fill out a theft report in the Front Office.